Logarithmic differentials on discretely ringed adic spaces: Introduction

 in the \'etale topology.
 Here, ``$d=0$'' refers to closed forms and~$C$ denotes the Cartier operator (see \cite{Milne76}, \S~1).
 However, we expect purity to hold only for the tame topology (see \cite{HueAd} for the definition) and the above sequence is not exact in the tame topology.
 We hope to solve this problem by replacing~$\Omega^r$ with $\Omega^{r,+}$.
 This will be subject to future investigations.

-In this article we construct a sheaf~$\Omega^+$ as above using the K\"ahler seminorms (cf. \cite{Tem16}, \S~4.1) on the stalks~$\Omega_x$ defined by
+In this article we construct a sheaf~$\Omega^+$ as above using the K\"ahler seminorms (cf. \cite{Tem16}, \S~4.1 for the real valued case) on the stalks~$\Omega_x$ defined by

-where the infimum is taken over all representations of~$\omega$ as a finite sum $\sum_i f_i dg_i$ (see \cref{section_Kaeher_local}).
+where the infimum is taken over all representations of~$\omega$ as a finite sum $\sum_i f_i dg_i$ (see \cref{section_Kaehler_local}).
+However, we need to take care of where we take the infimum.
+The value group~$\Gamma$ of the valuation on~$\cO_x$ is not complete, in general.
+We use the new concept of rangers (studied in joint ongoing work of the author with Michael Temkin) to present a construction that serves as completion (see \cref{section_rangers}).
+As a further preparation for the definition of the Kähler seminorm in \cref{section_Kaehler_local} we study seminorms taking values in rangers in \cref{section_seminorms}.
 In \cref{section_Kaehler_adic} we prove that~$\Omega^+$ is indeed a sheaf on~$\cX$.
 In fact, it is even a sheaf on the tame site~$\cX_t$ of~$\cX$ but not on the \'etale site.

 It turns out that~$\Omega^+$ has a description in terms of logarithmic differentials.
 After a preliminary section on the logarithmic cotangent complex (see \cref{section_log_cotangent}), we study logarithmic differentials in \cref{section_log_diff_adic}.
 Let us specify the connection of logarithmic differentials with~$\Omega^+$.
-For a Huber pair $(A,A^+)$ over~$k$ such that~$A$ is a localization of~$A^+$, we equip~$A^+$ with the total log structure $(A^+ \setminus \m_A \to A^+)$ on~$A^+$.
+For a Huber pair $(A,A^+)$ over~$k$ such that~$A$ is a localization of~$A^+$, we equip~$A^+$ with the log structure $(A^+ \cap A^\times \to A^+)$ on~$A^+$.
+The corresponding log structure on $\Spec A^+$ is the compactifying log structure associated with the open embedding $\Spec A \hookrightarrow \Spec A^+$.
 The corresponding logarithmic differentials~$\Omega^{\log}_{(A,A^+)}$ define a presheaf~$\Omega^{\log}$ but not a sheaf.
 We prove that the sheafification of~$\Omega^{\log}$ is~$\Omega^+$ in \cref{section_Kaehler_adic}.
 An important input is that for a local Huber pair $(A,A^+)$ over~$k$ the logarithmic differentials~$\Omega^{\log}_{(A,A^+)}$ imbed into~$\Omega_A$.
 For this we need to put some restrictions on $(k,k^+)$.
 To sum up we have the following theorem (see \cref{Kaeher_sheaf} and \cref{sheafification_logarithmic}):

-\begin{theorem} \begin{enumerate} Let~$\cX$ be a discretely ringed adic space over $(k,k^+)$. \item $\Omega^+$ is a sheaf on the tame site~$\cX_t$. \item Assume that either the residue characteristic of~$k^+$ is zero, $k$ is algebraically closed, or~$k = k^+$ is perfect.
+\begin{theorem} Let~$\cX$ be a discretely ringed adic space over $(k,k^+)$. \begin{enumerate} \item $\Omega^+$ is a sheaf on the tame site~$\cX_t$. \item Assume that either the residue characteristic of~$k^+$ is zero, $k$ is algebraically closed, or~$k = k^+$ is perfect.
 Then~$\Omega^+$ is the Zariski sheafification of the presheaf of logarithmic differentials. \end{enumerate} \end{theorem}

 The last section is dedicated to a study of logarithmic differentials on adic spaces of the form $\Spa(Y,\bar{Y})$, where~$\bar{Y}$ is a scheme over the field~$k$ and~$Y$ is an open subscheme such that the associated log structure on~$\bar{Y}$ is log smooth.
 We call pairs $(Y,\bar{Y})$ of this type log-smooth pairs over~$k$.
 The main result (\cref{main_theorem}) is the following